Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations: Longitudinal Dependence of Acoustic and Surface Gravity Modes

 The structural changes in the properties of individual modes with longitude can be illustrated using the frequency-longitude diagrams for the selected spherical harmonic degree.
-Figure~\ref{fig:l752-1011} shows a power distribution of the continuum intensity as a function of frequency and longitude for angular degrees $\ell=$ 506, 752, and 1011.
+Figure~\ref{fig:l752-1012} shows the power distribution of the continuum intensity as a function of frequency and longitude for angular degrees $\ell=$ 506, 752, and 1012.
 The resulting diagrams allow us to identify $f$- and several $p$-modes, revealing variations in the energy distribution among the modes at different longitudes.
-In contrast to the data representation in the form of classical $\ell-\nu$ diagrams (Figures~\ref{fig:l-nu_diff}a), the identification of the high-degree ridges is challenging due to low signal-to-noise and their compact location.
-In the frequency-longitude diagrams, the signal associated with a particular resonance mode shows the energy enhancements at the disk center (along the horizontal dashed lines in Figure~\ref{fig:l752-1011}), as discussed previously.
+In contrast to the data representation in the form of classical $\ell-\nu$ diagrams (Figures~\ref{fig:l-nu_diff}a), the identification of the high-degree ridges is challenging due to the low signal-to-noise ratio and their compact location.
+In the frequency-longitude diagrams, the signal associated with a particular resonance mode shows the energy enhancements at the disk center (along the horizontal dashed lines in Figure~\ref{fig:l752-1012}), as discussed previously.
 This property allows us to identify modes up to $p_{13}$ (the radial order, $n=13$).
 Nevertheless, it is important to note that the retrieval of information about the properties of modes above $p_8$ is limited due to a significant weakening of the signal.

-Another interesting property revealed by the frequency-longitude diagrams (Figures~\ref{fig:l752-1011}a, c, d) is a decrease in the width of the resonance modes at larger distances from the disk center.
+Another interesting property revealed by the frequency-longitude diagrams (Figures~\ref{fig:l752-1012}a, c, d) is a decrease in the width of the resonance modes at larger distances from the disk center.
 The longitudinal variation in the mode width is weaker at lower frequencies.
-For instance, this effect is more noticeable for high-degree modes (e.g., $p_3$) than for the $f$ or $p_1$ modes.
+For instance, this effect is more noticeable for high-order modes (e.g., $p_3$) than for the $f$ or $p_1$ modes.
 Also, the longitudinal variation of the mode width is more pronounced for higher $\ell$.
-The transition from the resonant $p$ modes to the pseudo-modes at about 5~mHz is manifested by a dramatic change in the energy distribution properties (to $p_7$ for $\ell = 506$; $p_5$ for $\ell = 752$; to $p_4$ for $\ell = 1011$; Figures~\ref{fig:l752-1011}a, c, d).
-At the low frequencies (e.g., for frequencies just below $f$ mode at 2.75~mHz for $\ell=1011$; Figure~\ref{fig:l752-1011}e), the power distribution reveals the East--West asymmetry that potentially is a result of the radial differential rotation developed in the numerical model \citep{Kitiashvili2023}.
+The transition from the resonant $p$ modes to the pseudo-modes at about 5~mHz is manifested by a dramatic change in the energy distribution properties (starting from $p_7$ for $\ell = 506$; $p_5$ for $\ell = 752$; and $p_4$ for $\ell = 1012$; Figures~\ref{fig:l752-1012}a, c, d).
+At the low frequencies below $f$ mode (e.g., $\sim 2.75$~mHz for $\ell=1012$; Figure~\ref{fig:l752-1012}e), the power distribution reveals the East--West asymmetry that potentially is an effect of the radial differential rotation developed in the numerical model \citep{Kitiashvili2023}.